Free training course on how to wind up your SMSF: vesting a Self-Managed Super Fund

 2. sell assets to the public

-3. transfer to the Public Officer fund (not common)
+3. transfer to the Public Office fund (not common)

-• If you are in ‘accumulation phase’ then there is often a 15% tax on the capital gains (increased value) when you transfer them out of the SMSF.
-This may drop to 10% if you help the asset for over 12 months.
+• If you are in the ‘accumulation phase’ then there is often a 15% tax on the capital gains (increased value) when you transfer them out of the SMSF.
+This may drop to 10% if you hold the asset for over 12 months.

-• But being in pension phase does not mean you automatically escape these taxes.
+• However, being in the pension phase does not mean you automatically escape these taxes.

 In-specie transfer of assets to a member